bhuwanupadhyay/courses/learn-system-design/README.md

 ## System Design Procedure

-System design procedure is a process of designing a system.
 This describes the steps to be followed to design a system.
 The procedure is as follows:

 1. Understand the Problem and Design Scope
     1. Know your use cases